foldda/charian/README.md

 ## About this project

-This project provides a library that implements the
+This project is a library implementation of the Freightman data transport system.

 ## A step-by-step data-exchange example using SDD